University Apartments Housing Regulations

 Regulations regarding the possession, consumption, or distribution of alcoholic beverages within or on grounds immediately adjacent to the University Apartments facilities include the following:

 b.
+Consumption of alcohol by residents or guests who are 21 or older is permitted only in the resident’s assigned space, and with the provision that the door is closed and no individuals under the age of 21 are present.
 Possession and/or consumption of alcoholic beverages is not permitted in common areas of any University Apartments, except at authorized special events that adhere to the UCLA Alcohol Policies.
+All other use of alcohol in violation of state law or University policy is prohibited.

 c.
 Possession of bulk alcoholic beverages, that is, amounts for storage or use that is excessive under the circumstances for personal use, is prohibited.
 Kegs, cases of beer and other beverages with an equivalent amount of alcoholic content in any form of container are considered bulk alcohol.
-Devices or activities intended or used for the rapid consumption of alcoholic beverages are prohibited.
+Devices or activities intended or used for the rapid consumption of alcoholic beverages such as “borgs”, beer bongs, funnels, etc., are prohibited.

 d.
-Violation of any other regulation while under the influence of alcohol is considered an additional violation of the Housing Regulations.
+Violation of any other provision of the Housing Regulations or UCLA Student Code of Conduct while under the influence of alcohol is considered an additional violation of the Housing Regulations.

 e.
-Inability to exercise care for one’s own safety, the safety of others or the safety of property owned by the university or residents due in whole or in part to being under the influence of alcohol is considered a violation of the Housing Regulations.
+Inability to exercise care for one’s own safety, the safety of others or the safety of property owned by the University or others due in whole or in part to being under the influence of alcohol is considered a violation of Section A.1 of the Housing Regulations.

 A.2 CONTROLLED SUBSTANCES/ILLEGAL DRUGS